CHAIR

 Ph.D.
 Student University of Washington kfujioka@uw.edu

-Kendall Fujioka, J.D., M.S.W. is a Ph.D. student in Educational Policy, Organizations, and Leadership at the University of Washington College of Education.
+Kendall Fujioka, J.D., M.S.W. is a Ph.D. student in Educational Policy, Organization, and Leadership at the University of Washington College of Education.
 With a multidisciplinary background in education, law, and social work, Kendall’s research examines students’ civil rights and education finance reform.
 Her work is guided by a strong commitment to equity, inclusion, and justice in public education systems.
 Kendall’s research focuses on federal and state-level education policy, especially as it impacts students who have been historically underserved by school systems, including those who are low-income, foster or homeless, racially marginalized, or identified with disabilities.

 The SIG is governed by the Executive Committee, made up of the Chair, Program Chair, Secretary Treasurer, and Web Master.
 The SIG bylaws were approved by the membership, reviewed and approved by AERA with minor modifications.